nicolasgallandpro/stack_data/README.md

 - A python 3 install with pandas / scikit / numpy / ...
 - Jupyter
 - Apache Zeppelin (an alternative to Jupyter)
-- Dataiku dss (a Tableau alternative)
+- Dataiku DSS (a French freemium alternative to Tableau with good free features)
-- Apache superset
+- Apache Superset

+Each of this tools are open source except Dataiku DSS.

 Airflow, Jupyter and Zeppelin are installed in the same container (in order to share python libs easily)